-In response to his belief that the victim was cheating on him, Rinebarger pointed a gun in the victim's face and threated that she was going to "get what she deserve[s]."1 Approximately three weeks later, Rinebarger continued to accuse the victim of being unfaithful.
+In response to his belief that the victim was cheating on him, Rinebarger pointed a gun in the victim's face and threatened that she was going to "get what she deserve[s]."
+Approximately three weeks later, Rinebarger continued to accuse the victim of being unfaithful.
 While the victim was sitting in her vehicle in the driveway, Rinebarger demanded she come inside, broke the driver's side window of her vehicle, and threatened to drag her out of the broken window and into the house.
 Rinebarger then got into his truck, positioned it behind the victim's vehicle to block it from leaving, and used his truck to attempt to forcibly push the victim's vehicle into the garage.
 Rinebarger was trying to force the victim into the home because he was "pissed," wanted to "tie her ass up," and "teach her a lesson."
 Inside the home, there was a shovel by the front door (a door with multiple knives stabbed in it) and a large axe on the floor.
-In one of the bedrooms there was a makeshift restraint system made from a bedsheet torn into five pieces--one on each corner of the bed, and one in the top middle section of the bed with a knot in the middle of it.
+In one of the bedrooms there was a makeshift restraint system made from a bedsheet torn into five pieces-one on each corner of the bed, and one in the top middle section of the bed with a knot in the middle of it.
 Rinebarger intended to use the knot to gag the victim.
+Rinebarger stated he intended to rape the victim once he had her restrained in the bedroom.
 Rinebarger also told law enforcement he had packed provisions so he could flee to the mountains afterwards.

-1 The victim stated the gun was an AR-15 style rifle.
+The victim stated the gun was an AR-15 style rifle.
 Rinebarger told law enforcement it was a .177 caliber air rifle, but admitted he threatened the victim by stating that you "better be careful because you know I have guns."